pradeepkhanal23/expense-tracker/README.md

 ## Features

 - **Expense Management**: Easily add,edit and delete expenses.
-- **Budget Tracking**: Set budgets for different categories and track your spending against them.
+- **Budget Tracking**: Set expenses/incomes/investments for different categories and track your spending/incomes against them.
 - **Data Visualization**: Visualize your expenses with dynamic charts.
 - **User Authentication**: Secure login and signup system using jwt.
 - **Responsive Design**: Fully responsive UI built with Shadcn and Tailwind CSS, ensuring a seamless experience on all devices.